gomes-lab/H-CLMP/README.md

 ### Enviroments

-This software relies a number of packages:
+This software relies on a number of packages:

 Pytorch 1.7.1